ProfessorKazarinoff/Engineering-Materials-Programming/Engineering-Materials-Programming-Book/01-Introduction/python-free-online.md

  > [https://colab.google.com](https://colab.google.com)

-This will create a new notebook that you can write Python code in and provides you with the ability to run that Python code as well.
+After you log in, you can create a new notebook by clicking the [NEW NOTEBOOK] link at the bottom right of the file browser.
+This brings up a new notebook that you can write Python code in and provides you with the ability to run that Python code as well.

 ### Datalore

 Datalore was created by Jet Brains, the company that makes PyCharm.
 PyCharm is an IDE (Integrated Development Environment) for Python.
-Datalore is only free online option to write and run Python code.
+Datalore is a free online option to write and run Python code.

 ![datalore file browser](images/datalore_file_browser.jpg)